How to Play Blackjack: Rules, Hand Types, Side Bets & More

 Blackjack Basic Strategy

-Throughout the years, statisticians, mathematicians and gamblers alike have all tried to develop a perfect strategy.
+Statisticians, mathematicians and gamblers alike have all tried to develop a perfect strategy.
 And this was successfully achieved with the help of technology.
 Today, blackjack is a solved game.
-As a result, it’s possible to find an abundance of charts online showing the correct play in every situation.
+It’s possible to find an abundance of charts online showing the correct play in every situation.
 This is referred to as “basic strategy,” and if you follow it flawlessly, you can reduce the house edge to around 0.5%.
 When playing online, it’s easy to consult such reference materials.
-Though if you’re playing in a physical location, be careful, as this might be frowned upon by the staff.
+If you’re playing in a physical location, be careful, as this might be frowned upon by the staff.
 Try to commit the strategy to memory instead through practice.
-Here are a few of the finer points of basic strategy to help you get started:
+Here are 5 of the finer points of basic strategy to help you get started:

 Blackjack Advanced Strategy

 Despite the counter-intuitive name, the basic strategy is actually the most advanced way to play blackjack!
-However, if you learn card counting techniques, which we’ll discuss later in this article, you can gain an edge over the casino.
+If you learn card counting techniques, you can gain an edge over the casino.
 Card counting is most often associated with blackjack.
 But in theory, it could be used to aid your betting strategy in other card games.
 By keeping track of the cards which are no longer in the shoe, you can adjust your wager sizes in certain spots.
 If you’re much more likely to receive a favourable card, taking advantage of this situation can be profitable.

 There are dozens of innovative blackjack variations these days, thanks to the growth of online casinos.
 Here are some of the most popular formats.